 While the release day matters, other factors like the quality of your music, promotion efforts, and budget play a significant role in its success.
 A great song with a strong promo plan can shine no matter the day!

 There’s no universal “best” release day – only the best one for you and your song.
-It all depends on your audience, goals, and strategy – so experiment, analyze, and adjust.
+It all depends on your audience, goals, and promotional strategy – so experiment, analyze, and adjust.
 Whether you stick with Fridays or try something different, the focus is on making your music as accessible and impactful as it deserves to be.
 It (really) shouldn’t be just about getting on editorials.